Comprehensive Guide to FLORENCE – Home of the Medici, Cradle of the Renaissance

 The crucifix by Donatello at the Basilica di Santa Croce in FLORENCE - Home of the Medici, Cradle of the Renaissance

-The crucifix by Donatello.
+The Crucifix by Donatello.

 Also, there are numerous masterpieces from the 14th century such as the crucifixes by Cimabue and Donatello.
 No less than Giotto painted the frescoes from the life of the Evangelists John and John the Baptist at the Peruzzi Chapel.
 Taddeo Gaddi designed the scenes from the life of Mary in the Baroncelli Chapel, to name just a few.